mcranter/Magic-Match/README.md

 -   ### User stories

+    -   #### General User Goals

+        1. As a user, I want to be able to read the games instruction (how to play the game)
+        2. As a user,  I want to be able to toggle on/off the game sound.
+        3. As a user, I want to be able to keep track of the amount of flips it has taken me to complete the game.
+        4. As a user, I want to see how long it has taken me to complete the game.
+        5. As a user, I want an alert when I get a match.

     -   #### Casual Player Goals

         1. As a casual gamer, my priority is a fun gameplay experience.